RicheyRyan/Snappd/README.md

 The purpose of this application was to create a camera application for Android phones with many features and that scaled across different screen sizes well.

 It was also an opportunity to learn about programming for Android and with the camera APIs in particular.
+It was a colloborative project between myself and a fellow student Shane.
+I handled the majority of the programming while Shane designed the UI and created the graphical assets for the app.

 ## Functionality